iris-hep/iris-hep.github.io/_posts/2022-05-02-Kyle-Cranmer-UW-data-science.md

 "I feel like I'm playing in other peoples' backyards," he says.
 "One of the skills I've picked up over the past five years is to be an effective translator between different fields.
 This position is all about that."

 Cranmer's fascination with data science intensified during a sabbatical that he took following the Higgs discovery.
 "I took that opportunity to think much more broadly," he says.
-"This was a time when deep learning was exploding, and I was thinking about how we can abstract it so it's not just about the physical sciences."
+“This was a time when deep learning was exploding, and I was thinking about how we can abstract it and reframe it for the physical sciences.”

 Headquartered at Princeton University, IRIS-HEP aims to develop the software infrastructure needed for the High Luminosity Large Hadron Collider and other high-energy physics experiments planned for the 2020s and 2030s.
 Supported by a grant from the National Science Foundation, IRIS-HEP also aims to find solutions that are relevant to other data-intensive fields.